 There seems to be a lot of confusion surrounding the search marketing industry – specifically around search engine optimization.
 With things changing all the time it’s hard to keep on top of what’s happening in the industry.
 Here are a few constants that you can always rely on regardless of the latest “thing” in the SEO world.

-1. Relevance and quality are the most important
+1. Relevance and quality are the most important content factors

 This is something you need to continuously remind yourself of when you’re developing any search marketing plan.
 Search engines want to return the most relevant and the highest quality content based on the keywords that are being searched.
 There are all kinds of different things that you can do to help increase your website’s rankings in search engines but at the end of the day you won’t rank well for any search term if you don’t add value to potential visitors.